-(3) After review of the sketch-preliminary plat and related comments, and where, in the judgmentan affirmative vote of the community development directorcity council at a public meeting, the sketch-preliminary plat conforms to all of the requirements of this chapter and the city zoning ordinance, all conditions of zoning, and any other applicable city regulations or law, the community development director must approve the sketch plat the preliminary plat shall stand approved.
-The City Council meeting regarding preliminary plats shall not be a Public Hearing.
+(3) After review of the sketch-preliminary plat and related comments, and where, in the judgment of the community development director, the sketch-preliminary plat conforms to all of the requirements of this chapter and the city zoning ordinance, all conditions of zoning, and any other applicable city regulations or law, the community development director must approve the sketch plat the preliminary plat shall stand approved.
 The following wording for approval must be shown on the sketch-preliminary plat:

-- (4) A sketch plat becomes and will be known as a "preliminary plat" upon its approval by the community development director. - (jc) Effect of approval.
+- (4) A sketch plat becomes and will be known as a "preliminary plat" upon its approval by the community development director. - (ic) Effect of approval.
 The preliminary plat does not constitute nor provide assurance of approval of the final plat, but is to be used as the development design for the subdivision and for the acquisition of a development permit as provided for in the city zoning ordinance.
 The preliminary plat must be submitted to the community development department in a digital format acceptable to the city, prior to or simultaneous with an application for a development permit. - (kd) Lapse of approval.
 The preliminary plat expires 24 months from the date of its approval.
 If more than 50 percent of linear feet of total road in the entire development shown on the preliminary plat is complete at the expiration of 24 months from the date of the approval of the preliminary plat, then the community development director is authorized to grant a one-time, one-year extension of the approval of the preliminary plat.
 An expired preliminary plat is null and void and is of no effect.
 An expired preliminary plat may not be renewed. - (He) Preliminary plat amendments.
 If the approved sketch-preliminary plat, which becomes the preliminary plat, is amended or altered by the applicant, without an approved variance, after approval as a sketch-preliminary plat, then the applicant is required to re-submit the revised preliminary plat as a new sketch plat and begin anew the application process contained in this division.

-(4) Sec.
+(4)Sec.
 16-190 Appeals.